deployKF/website/content/guides/local-quickstart.md

     bash ./deploykf/argocd-plugin/install_argocd.sh
     ```

-!!! steps "Step 3 - Wait for ArgoCD to be Ready"
+!!! step "Step 3 - Wait for ArgoCD to be Ready"

     After the script completes, wait for all pods in the `argocd` Namespace to be in a `Running` state.